Traktomizer Audio Analyser 5

-Traktomizer’s built-in algorithms provide incredibly detailed audio analysis across the full range of audio features measured by auto-playlist generating algorithms like Spotify, Apple Music, Google Music, Pandora and a hundred others.
+Traktomizer’s proprietary audio analysis algorithm provides incredibly detailed audio analysis across the full range of audio features measured by auto-playlist generating algorithms like Spotify, Apple Music, Google Music, Pandora and a hundred others.

 Traktomizer also contains Genre-based truth-models of the audio-features to which music recommendation platforms are calibrated.